 Common Sound Signals

-Some common sound signals that you should be familiar with as a recreational boater are as follows.
+Some common sound signals that you should be familiar with as a pleasure craft operator are as follows.

-- One short blast tells other boaters "I intend to pass you on my port (left) side."
+- One short blast tells other boaters "I intend to pass you on my left (port) side."

-- Two short blasts tell other boaters "I intend to pass you on my starboard (right) side."
+- Two short blasts tell other boaters "I intend to pass you on my right (starboard) side."

-- One prolonged blast at intervals of not more than two minutes is the signal used by power-driven vessels when underway.
+- One prolonged blast at intervals of not more than two minutes is the signal used by power-driven vessels when making way.

-- One prolonged blast plus two short blasts at intervals of not more than two minutes is the signal used by sailing vessels.
+- One prolonged blast plus two short blasts at intervals of not more than two minutes is the signal used by sailboats.

-- One prolonged blast is a warning signal (for example, used when coming around a blind bend or exiting a slip).
+- One prolonged blast is a warning signal (for example, used when coming around a blind bend or leaving a dock).